digao-dalpiaz/CompInstall/README.md

 ![App Print](images/print.png)

-This app allows you to distribute your Delphi component without having to do a long task list to manually install the component into IDE.
+This app allows you to distribute your Delphi component without having to do a long task list to manually install the component into IDE (*when you are providing component sources, of course*).

 You need only to create a Ini file called CompInstall.ini and write parameters to the app.